andre-fu/andre-fu/README.md

 ### Hey! 👋
-My name is Andre, I'm a 3rd year Engineering Science student at the Universiy of Toronto, specalizing in Machine Intelligence.
+My name is Andre, I'm a 4th year Engineering Science student at the Universiy of Toronto, specalizing in Machine Intelligence.
 - 📸 I'm researching CNN meta-learning optimization techniques with the DSP lab at UofT
-- 💻 I've interned at Interac and am an incoming SWE intern at Microsoft
+- 💻 I've interned at Microsoft as a SWE & PM
 - 📧 Feel free to reach out to me through [email!](mailto:andre.fu@mail.utoronto.ca)

 Please check out my [personal website](https://andrefu.ca) or read some of my writing at [my blog](https://blog.andrefu.ca).
 Don't forget to subscribe for blog updates!